 BEST ATTRACTIONS FOR KIDS

 San Antonio Aquarium– Examine aquatic life like you’ve never seen before.
 The underwater views make for a spectacular day with kids.
-Admission is regularly $8.95 for children and $13.95 for adults, children 2 and under are free every day!
-But tickets start at only $5 with this special deal.
+Admission is regularly $13.95 for adults, children 2 and under are free every day!
+But tickets online are cheaper with this special deal.

 Kiddie Park– This old school amusement park is perfect for little ones.
 Ride the carousel, a miniature train, a mini ferris wheel, and more.
 Everything is designed for kids and preschoolers.
 The park is currently under construction and will re-open at a new location some time in August!